MOBILE GEOFENCING ADVERTISING

 Suppose, you order an uber or have food delivered, you are a candidate for a geofence audience.
 The campaign will show ads to these targeted audiences across most websites and apps, up to 3-5 times a day.

 Big Brands Use of Geofencing

-Mobile geofencing advertising has been utilized by big brands for several years.
-The technology has only recently become available to smaller, local businesses.
+Many big brands have used mobile geofencing advertising for several years.
+Currently, the technology is only available to smaller, local businesses.

-Big brands had the resources to invest early in the technology, and it came to find the benefits surpassed expectations.
+Big brands had the resources to invest early in the technology.
+Thereafter, they came to find the benefits surpassed expectations.

 The campaigns worked and significantly increased foot traffic to the stores.

 Let’s check out the examples of how big brands used mobile geofencing advertising as part of their marketing strategies.

 Burger King’s “Whopper Detour” is the most recent and impressive example.
 In this campaign, the marketer created a 600-feet fence around McDonald’s restaurants.